 - Since we deal with XML files, but the database itself does not store XML files, we implemented an XML import/export function;

 - All previous features of the old database have been implemented in the new system, in addition to new features such as the module for Variant Characters, commentary functions in all modules, and several other features including sophisticated input masks.
-A more advanced user management, several search functions including global search;
+A more advanced user management (based on UserSpice), several search functions including global search;

 - The new system is considerably faster, more stable, and it is much easier to add new features (including new input masks and analytical modules) and fix bugs;

-- The development process is optimized: Source Code is managed via a code versioning system (Subversion) and the deployment is automatized.
+- The development process is optimized: Source Code is managed via a code versioning system (formerly Subversion, now Gitlab) and the deployment is automatized.

 Despite its current shortcomings and probably numerous bugs, we very much hope that you will enjoy using this Beta-version!

 For the editors,

 - Bingenheimer, Marcus (馬德偉) and Chang Po-Yung 張伯雍 (eds.): Four Early Chan Texts from Dunhuang – A TEI-based Edition 早期禪宗文獻四部 —— 以TEI標記重訂敦煌寫卷：楞伽師資記，傳法寶紀，修心要論，觀心論.
 Taipei: Shin Wen Feng 新文豐.
 3 Vols.
 Vol. 1: Facsimiles and Diplomatic Transcription 摹寫版 (ISBN: 978-957-17-2274-0), Vol. 2: Parallel, Punctuated and Annotated Edition 對照與點注版 (ISBN: 978-957-17-2275-7), Vol. 3: Calligraphy Practice 抄經版 (ISBN: 978-957-17-2276-4).